 Headless vs Traditional eCommerce Platforms: Introducing Commerce Layer

-The other problem related to these traditional applications is that most of the time the result is that the website build on top of those there are just as slow.
+The other problem related to this traditional application is that most of the time the result is that the websites built on top of those are just slow.
 Why that?
-That's because given the architecture of those applications, it's very difficult to leverage the power of new concepts like dedicated CDNs, for instance.
-And as you can imagine, a slow website can be a big problem, especially if you consider, I don't know, things such the new Google algorithm for ranking the core web vitals, just to make an example.
+That's because given the architecture of those applications it's very difficult to leverage the power of new concepts like dedicated CDNs, for instance.
+And as you can imagine a slow website can be a big problem especially if you consider the new Google algorithm for ranking the core web vitals, just to make an example.
 So being fast is definitely a competitive advantage when you're selling online.

-Thank you very much for your attention.
-And in case you have any questions, you can drop me a line at my email or just book a demo of our platform at commercelayer.io.
-Thank you very much.
+Thank you very much for your attention and in case you have any question, you can drop me a line at my email or just book a demo of our platform at commercelayer.io.